About the Clan Campbell Education Foundation

-The individuals who made the videos possible include Alastair L. Campbell of Airds, Diarmid A. Campbell, the former editor and Editor Emeritus of the Journal of the CCSNA (Diarmid has also produced documentary films in Hollywood); and Duncan Beaton, the Scottish Contributing Editor for the Journal of the CCSNA (Duncan is a local historian and genealogist in Argyll).
+The individuals who made the videos possible include Alastair Lorne Campbell of Airds, Diarmid A. Campbell, the former editor and Editor Emeritus of The Journal of the Clan Campbell Society (North America) (Diarmid has also produced documentary films in Hollywood); and Duncan Beaton, the Scottish Contributing Editor for The Journal of the Clan Campbell Society (North America) (Duncan is a local historian and genealogist in Argyll, Scotland).
 The producer of the video project is Dr. Frederick Walter Campbell.
 Diarmid wrote the scripts with contributions from Alastair and Duncan.

 The CCEF also has an ongoing Scholarship Program.
-To date (2007), we have provided $7,000 in scholarship grants to deserving students who have demonstrated their love of Scotland and of the Scottish heritage.
+To date, we have provided thousands in scholarship grants to deserving students who have demonstrated their love of Scotland and of the Scottish heritage.
 In addition, the CCEF has donated funds to numerous worthy projects such as trophies for games, equipment for pipe bands, etc.

 The children’s program includes a 24 page Campbell Coloring Book.
 The artwork was done by Betsy Campbell, wife of Past President David Campbell.
 Children are introduced to the Campbell Badge, the Gyronny and many other Campbell and Scottish picture to color and learn from.
 Another children’s book is called The Campbell Twins at the Highland Games.
 The Campbell twins, Catlin and Colin, attend their first Highland Games and learn about the history behind the Highland dances and athletics, the Saltire and Royal Banner of Scotland.
 They visit the Campbell tent and get information concerning the kilt, tartan, badge, shield, septs, and early legends and Campbell lore.
 In addition, they are introduced to the Duke of Argyll and see his home, Inveraray Castle in Argyll, Scotland.
 The book was written by Ruby G. Campbell, PhD. and Joe McD.
 Campbell and illustrated by Diarmid A. Campbell